logicops/public/README.md

 Abraham has consistently demonstrated exceptional teamwork.
 On multiple occasions, during my absence, he proactively managed my open tickets, ensuring our partners received timely updates.
 Despite his primary expertise in productivity, he adeptly handled infrastructure-related issues, reflecting his versatility and commitment to the team’s success.
 I greatly appreciate Abraham’s dedication and support.

+Abraham has been instrumental to our team, consistently offering assistance and guidance on infrastructure issues.
+For instance, when I encountered uncertainty regarding a specific process, he promptly joined a call to discuss the matter in detail, providing clear insights that led to a timely resolution of the support case.
+His proactive support prevented potential delays and significantly contributed to the efficiency of our operations.